ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Abstract

 \section{Abstract}

-This paper formulates the Embodied Questions Answering (EQsA) problem, introduces a corresponding benchmark, and proposes a system to tackle the problem.
+This paper formulates the Embodied Questions Answering (EQsA) problem, introduces a corresponding benchmark, and proposes an agentic system to tackle the problem.
 Classical Embodied Question Answering (EQA) is typically formulated as answering \emph{one single} question by actively exploring a 3D environment.
 Real deployments, however, often demand handling \emph{multiple} questions that may arrive asynchronously and carry different urgencies.
-We formalize this setting as \textbf{E}mbodied \textbf{Q}uestion\textbf{s} \textbf{A}nswering (EQsA) and present \textbf{ParaEQsA}, a framework for \emph{parallel, urgency-aware} scheduling and answering.
-ParaEQsA leverages a group memory module shared among questions to reduce redundant exploration, and a priority-planning module to dynamically schedule questions.
-To evaluate this setting, we contribute the \textbf{P}arallel \textbf{A}synchronous \textbf{E}mbodied \textbf{Q}uestion\textbf{s} (PAEQs) benchmark containing 40 indoor scenes and five questions per scene (200 in total), featuring asynchronous follow-up questions and urgency labels.
-We further propose metrics for EQsA performance: Direct Answer Rate (DAR), and Normalized Urgency-Weighted Latency (NUWL), which jointly measure efficiency and responsiveness of this system.
-ParaEQsA consistently outperforms strong sequential baselines adapted from recent EQA systems, while reducing exploration and delay.
-Empirical evaluations investigate the relative contributions of priority, urgency modeling, spatial scope, reward estimation, and dependency reasoning within our framework.
-Together, these results demonstrate that urgency-aware, parallel scheduling is key to making embodied agents responsive and efficient under realistic, multi-question workloads.
+We formalize this setting as \textbf{E}mbodied \textbf{Q}uestion\textbf{s} \textbf{A}nswering (EQsA) and present \textbf{ConEQsA}, an agentic framework for \emph{concurrent, urgency-aware} scheduling and answering.
+ConEQsA leverages shared group memory to reduce redundant exploration, and a priority-planning method to dynamically schedule questions.
+To evaluate the EQsA setting fairly, we contribute the \textbf{C}oncurrent \textbf{A}synchronous \textbf{E}mbodied \textbf{Q}uestion\textbf{s} (CAEQs) benchmark containing 40 indoor scenes and five questions per scene (200 in total), featuring asynchronous follow-up questions and \emph{human-annotated} urgency labels.
+We further propose metrics for EQsA performance: Direct Answer Rate (DAR), and Normalized Urgency-Weighted Latency (NUWL), which serve as a fair evaluation protocol for EQsA.
+Empirical evaluations demonstrate that ConEQsA consistently outperforms strong \emph{sequential} baselines, and show that urgency-aware, concurrent scheduling is key to making embodied agents responsive and efficient under realistic, multi-question workloads.
+Code is available on \url{https://anonymous.4open.science/r/ConEQsA}.